-Publishing an app to the stores or internally in an organisation is a challenge in itself, but once the app is live and in production it becomes important to measure how the app is used, whether users experience crashes or other critical issues, and for measuring the up- and downtime of the app.
+Publishing an app to the stores or internally in an organisation is a challenge in itself, but once the app is live and in production, whether it’s Android or iOS based, it becomes important to measure how the app is used, whether users experience crashes or other critical issues, and for measuring the up- and downtime of the app.

 There are a few different types of approaches to mobile app analytical tools, with some of the tools focusing on one aspect, such as marketing or performance.
 Before deciding which service to use, it’s a good idea to identify the most important metrics you wish to track.

 Following is an unsorted and unordered list of all the app analytics tools we deem of a high enough quality to use in real life applications.
 This list is sectioned up into three main categories, depending on the primary purpose of the analytic tool.

 One of the most popular and complete tools for tracking users, apps, downloads and clicks.
 Spearheaded by Google themselves, this tool has stood the test of time, and is constantly getting updates, new features and attention from Google’s ever growing team of developers.